Join

 Dinefwr Park, Newton House, Llandeilo, Carmarthenshire, SA19 6RT

 There’s always something to do at Dinefwr, whatever the weather.
-Explore the spacious rooms of the house, discover what’s new in Fairy Village, enjoy lunch in the café, take a walk around the ancient Welsh parkland and woodlands, or if you are feeling energetic, head to the majestic ruins of Dinefwr Castle.
+Explore and play in Newton House, discover what’s new in Fairy Village, enjoy lunch in the café, take a walk around the ancient parkland, and if you are feeling energetic, head to the majestic ruins of Dinefwr Castle.

 Enjoy a day out with your dog at Dinefwr.
 Dogs are welcome all year round and there are plenty of places to explore.

-Over 800 acres of rolling parkland, meadows and woodlands featuring a medieval Deer Park and many veteran trees.
+Over 800 acres of rolling parkland, meadows and woodland, featuring a medieval Deer Park with accessible boardwalk and many veteran trees.

-The imposing 12th-century Dinefwr castle, under the care of CADW, played a significant role in Welsh history as the seat of The Lord Rhys, the powerful Prince of the Welsh Kingdom of Deheubarth.
+The imposing 12th-century Dinefwr castle played a significant role in Welsh history, the seat of Lord Rhys, the powerful Prince of the Welsh Kingdom of the Deheubarth.
+Cared for by Cadw.

 Nestled in Dinefwr’s parkland near Llandeilo, Newton House is a relaxed and informal Welsh country house.
 A visit here incorporates both the historic and the contemporary.